Prison and housing

 There is resettlement support for prisoners nearing their release date; it includes help to find somewhere to live, with job seeking, training, benefits, health and debt advice.
 A DWP work coach will help organise benefit claims and with employment matters.

-If you are facing homelessness ask your resettlement officer to refer you to your council's Housing Options service.
+If you are facing homelessness ask your resettlement officer to refer you to your council's Housing Solutions team.
 We will ask about your housing situation and any health or other needs.
 We will work with you and any professionals supporting you to try and find you suitable housing.

 Check the different types of housing available in Wiltshire at Looking for a home.
 These include supported housing which helps residents to develop independent living skills and successfully move on.